ros-navigation/navigation2/sphinx_doc/getting_started/index.rst

 ###############

 This document will take you through the process of installing the |PN| binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.
-We'll use the
-|Distro| version of ROS 2 and Ubuntu 18 for the standard installation options.

 .. note::